If you wan tto start from the beginning, just click on the "Ken's Ordeal" link at the bottom of this page or in the sidebar and scroll down.

 Later, I went to the recovery room to check on Ken.
 He was not awake, even though he had been there for a rather long time.
 The friendly nurse who was monitoring him said with a smile, "With those rosy cheeks, your husband looks like a sleeping Santa Claus."
 I looked at Ken.
 She was right.
 He did have pink cheeks.
 I almost laughed out loud as I said, "He does have rosy cheeks, doesn't he?
 He has been grey for so long I forgot what his face should look like."

 I was so relieved to see that healthy color that I almost didn't notice much else.
 I pulled up a chair to the bedside, and I reached out to stroke Ken's hand.
 But something was strange.
 I looked at the nurse.

 "Have his hands been like this since he came in?"

 "Yes.
 I noticed his hands.
 I have never seen anything quite like it.
 Probably it is just one of the effects of what he has been through."

-Ken's hands had been swollen for six weeks, but now they were so engorged with fluid that they looked like they might burst.
+Ken's hands had been badly swollen for six weeks, but now they were so engorged with fluid that they looked like they might burst.
 His knuckles were invisible in a round mound of puffy skin.
-There were no wrinkles on his fingers.
+There were no wrinkles on his fingers or wrists.
 His hands looked like a baseball catcher's mitt.
-I was shocked, but tried to be positive.
+I was shocked.

 After a while, I left a still-groggy Ken.
 The pheo, the nasty little tumor that was"a ball of hate," was out, so the worst was over.
 Surely now, I thought to myself, things will go back to normal.
 Once he recovers from the surgery, he'll be like his old self, only better.
 But that was not to be.